-Summer fellowships for the 2018 STAR Program are $5,961.
+Summer fellowships for the 2019 STAR Program are expected to be approximately $6,000.
 The entire award will be allocated directly to the recipients as a living stipend only.
 External fellowships and disbursements are subject to policies governing the funding agency.

 Submission of a STAR Program application indicates that a successful applicant agrees to all of the following “Conditions of Award:”

 - Students are expected to commit full time effort to their project for the entire period of the award.
 Other activities cannot conflict or otherwise interfere with the ability of the student to participate full time in their research project.
 This includes any volunteer or paid positions.

 - Students are expected to conduct research full time for a 10 week period within these dates: June 3rd - August 9th, 2019.
 Any absence must be discussed with your mentor.